-How to Get Started on Upwork (for Freelancers)
+How to Get Started on Upwork and Land Your First Client

 Upwork and other freelancing websites can be intimidating.
 There are so many basics to cover before you get started, let alone before you start applying for jobs and get the hang of it.

 Freelancing sites have also become a very competitive arena due to their availability to a large number of people and their convenience.